AMD-Ecosystem/rocm-simulation/docs/install/install.rst

 **************************************************************************************

 This topic provides brief guidance and recommendations on setting up a ROCm-enabled environment for simulation workloads.
-This includes pulling and running prebuilt ROCm Docker images for supported Ubuntu versions and installing components after.
+This includes pulling and running a prebuilt ROCm Docker image for supported Ubuntu versions and installing components.

 System requirements
 ======================================================================================

-The ROCm-Simulation components are both supported on **AMD Instinct™ MI300X GPUs**.
+The ROCm-Simulation components are supported on AMD Instinct™ MI300X GPUs.

 To use both Taichi Lang and GSplat, you need the following prerequisites: